LedgerHQ/ledger-live/apps/ledger-live-desktop/README.md

 ## Architecture

 Ledger Live desktop is an hybrid application built using Electron, React, Redux, RxJS.
-It is compatible with macOS 10.10+, Windows 8+ (x64) and Linux (x64).
+It is compatible with macOS, Windows (x64) and Linux (x64).
 It communicates to Ledger hardware wallet devices (Nano X / Nano S / Blue) to verify address and sign transactions with [ledgerjs](https://github.com/LedgerHQ/ledger-live/tree/develop/libs/ledgerjs).
 Some logic is shared with [live-common](https://github.com/LedgerHQ/ledger-live/tree/develop/libs/ledger-live-common).

 ## Download